Calebjwood/Wiki-Type/README.md

 This application deploys a number of techniques, a variety of formulas, and a healthy dose of the Materialize framework.

 # APIs
-We call heavily on two APIs -- Wikipedia and Spotify -- for our text content.
+We call heavily on two APIs -- Media Wiki and Spotify -- for our text content.

-Through Wikipedia, we get random paragraph clippings from random articles all strung together, with an only-text property.
+Through Media Wiki, we get random paragraph clippings from random articles all strung together, with an only-text property.
 No punctuation, no capital letters, and singly spaced.

 Through Spotify, we get random